JayaswalPrateek/MyCSnotesForME/Cpp.md

 	}
 	```
 - <mark style="background: #D2B3FFA6;">pointer to a function</mark>
-	- rule: the name of the pointer variable whenever used with asterisk sign should be enclosed in round brackets
+	- rule: the name of the pointer variable whenever used <mark style="background: #BBFABBA6;">with asterisk sign should be enclosed in round brackets</mark>
 	```cpp
 	#include <iostream>
 	using namespace std;